hpacheco/ses/labs/Lab3.md

 ## Cross-Site Scripting (XSS)

-XSS is another very common web vulnerability related to lack of input sanitization, and it take several forms:
+XSS is another very common web vulnerability related to lack of input sanitization, which can take several forms:
 * Stored XSS, a persistent form where a user can store malicious data in the database that will affect further requests;
 * Reflected XSS, a non-persistent form where the user sends a malicious payload to the server which is not stored but instantaneously reflected back to the client;
 * DOM-based XSS, a simpler form than a reflected XSS, where the attack takes place instantaneously in the client-side browser, without server intervention.
 From a user perspective, it is usually indistinguishable from a reflected XSS attack.